[all chapters in html] [all chapters in pdf] [lost world forum]

 Don Scott's great explanation of plasma theories.
 An electrical engineer, avid astronomer, and supporter of Saturnian Theory.
 The link above connects to an earlier version of his book "The Electric Sky" (2006).
 Try also [www.electric-cosmos.org/index.htm]

-A clearinghouse for books on the Polar Configuration and Velikovskian matters, or, as they say "Products supporting Prehistoric Reconstruction and Plasma Cosmology," and including used books.
+Michael Armstrong's clearinghouse for books on the Polar Configuration and Velikovskian matters, and "Products supporting Prehistoric Reconstruction and Plasma Cosmology," including used books.
 A valuable resource.

 [www.metaresearch.org]